a-jd/bnn/videos/readme.md

 ## Visualizing layer activation during axial transit

-This repository holds videos that visualize how a neural network infers gas-liquid superficial velocities from high-resolution high-frequency 3D void fraction distributions.
+The dropbox folders linked below hold videos that visualize how a neural network infers gas-liquid superficial velocities from high-resolution high-frequency 3D void fraction distributions.
 Details available at [arXiv:2003.08182 [physics.flu-dyn]](https://arxiv.org/abs/2003.08182) ("Model E" is used to generate output presented).
 All nomenclature from the paper are preserved.